aws-samples/amazon-bedrock-workshop/README.md

 ### Text to Image

 - [Image Generation with Stable Diffusion](./05_Image/Bedrock%20Stable%20Diffusion%20XL.ipynb): This notebook demonstrates image generation with using the Stable Diffusion model

+### Code Generation, SQL Generation, Code Translation and Explanation

+1. [Code Generation](./06_CodeGeneration/00_code_generatation_w_bedrock.ipynb)- Demonstrates how to generate Python code using Natural language.
+It shows examples of prompting to generate simple functions, classes, and full programs in Python for Data Analyst to perform sales analysis on a given Sales CSV dataset.

+2. [Database or SQL Query Generation](./06_CodeGeneration/01_sql_query_generate_w_bedrock.ipynb) - Focuses on generating SQL queries with Amazon Bedrock APIs.
+It includes examples of generating both simple and complex SQL statements for a given data set and database schema.

+3. [Code Explanation](./06_CodeGeneration/02_code_interpret_w_langchain.ipynb) - Uses Bedrock's foundation models to generate explanations for complex C++ code snippets.
+It shows how to carefully craft prompts to get the model to generate comments and documentation that explain the functionality and logic of complicated C++ code examples.
+Prompts can be easily updated for another programming languages.

+4. [Code Translation ](./06_CodeGeneration/03_code_translate_w_langchain.ipynb) - Guides you through translating C++ code to Java using Amazon Bedrock and LangChain APIs.
+It shows techniques for prompting the model to port C++ code over to Java, handling differences in syntax, language constructs, and conventions between the languages.